 Though Columbia and Brazil are perhaps the most well known for mining emeralds, they are being mined all over the world in places like South Africa, Europe, and Russia to name a few.
 One of the reasons that emeralds can command such high prices is due to the nature of beryl, which is often heavily included with other minerals and nitrogen, and as a result is not as resistant to breakage.
 Emerald prices get very steep very fast the less included the stone is, as this not only increases its clarity, but structural integrity as well.

-When considering buying an emerald it is best to keep in mind that the most expensive emeralds will be more transparent than opaque.
+When considering buying an emerald it’s best to keep in mind that the most expensive emeralds will be more transparent than opaque.
 If you come across an emerald that seems very low priced and is crystal clear, it’s likely a synthetic lab-created stone.
-And while there are some advantages of a lab-created emerald like durability and color, man-made stones are still a far cry from what mother nature has taken billions of years to create.
+And while there are some advantages of a lab-created emerald like durability, clarity and color, man-made stones are still a far cry from what mother nature has taken millions or even billions of years to create.
 Below are a few of ours that we like...

 Our friends at Navneet Gems & Minerals have been kind enough to allow us to use an emerald quality chart they developed, so you can see the various grades of polished emeralds available: